High humidity is fundamental for a functioning terrarium.

 #3 Use the Right Substrate

-Terrarium substrates with a high potential for water retention can significantly boost ambient humidity where there’s sufficient warmth and moisture.
+Terrarium substrates with a high potential for water retention can significantly boost ambient humidity where there’s sufficient warmth and moisture (see our terrarium substrate guide for more info).

 When it comes to growing tropical plants in a terrarium, you’ll almost certainly benefit from a substrate that retains moisture well.
 So, I would look to include these materials in your substrate mix anyway.